tj/mad-pages/node.globals.md

 * {Object}

 A reference to the current module.
-In particular `module.exports` is the same as the `exports` object.
+In particular `module.exports` is used for defining what a module exports and makes available through `require()`.

 `module` isn't actually a global but rather local to each module.

-See the [module system documentation](modules.html) for more information.
+See the [module system documentation][] for more information.

 ## exports

 <!-- type=var -->

-An object which is shared between all instances of the current module and made accessible through `require()`.
-`exports` is the same as the `module.exports` object.
+A reference to the `module.exports` that is shorter to type.
+See [module system documentation][] for details on when to use `exports` and when to use `module.exports`.

 `exports` isn't actually a global but rather local to each module.

-See the [module system documentation](modules.html) for more information.
+See the [module system documentation][] for more information.

-See the [module section](modules.html) for more information.
+See the [module section][] for more information.

 ## setTimeout(cb, ms)

+Run callback `cb` after *at least* `ms` milliseconds.
+The actual delay depends on external factors like OS timer granularity and system load.

+The timeout must be in the range of 1-2,147,483,647 inclusive.
+If the value is outside that range, it's changed to 1 millisecond.
+Broadly speaking, a timer cannot span more than 24.8 days.

+Returns an opaque value that represents the timer.

 ## clearTimeout(t)

+Stop a timer that was previously created with `setTimeout()`.
+The callback will not execute.

 ## setInterval(cb, ms)

+Run callback `cb` repeatedly every `ms` milliseconds.
+Note that the actual interval may vary, depending on external factors like OS timer granularity and system load.
+It's never less than `ms` but it may be longer.

+The interval must be in the range of 1-2,147,483,647 inclusive.
+If the value is outside that range, it's changed to 1 millisecond.
+Broadly speaking, a timer cannot span more than 24.8 days.

+Returns an opaque value that represents the timer.

 ## clearInterval(t)

+Stop a timer that was previously created with `setInterval()`.
+The callback will not execute.

 <!--type=global-->

 The timer functions are global variables.
-See the [timers](timers.html) section.
+See the [timers][] section.

+[buffer section]: buffer.html
+[module section]: modules.html
+[module system documentation]: modules.html
+[Modules]: modules.html#modules_modules
+[process object]: process.html#process_process
+[console]: console.html
+[timers]: timers.html